NaWiSchool-e-V/NaWiSchool/code/lora_tracker_nawischool/README.md

    pip install firebase-admin pyserial
    ```

 2. Ensure you have a Firebase project set up and obtain the Firebase SDK JSON file.
+Save it in the same folder and adjust database url.

 3. Update the `SERIAL_PORT` variable in the script to match your Arduino's serial port.